 Steadily, the glowing eyes moved forward, getting closer every second.
 She raised her arms over her head, poised to attack the moment the creature was within striking distance.
 Then, a quick movement and the tent door was ripped open.

-Screaming from fear, anger and pure adrenalin, she lunged forward and plunged her knife…..
+Screaming from fear, anger and surging adrenaline, she lunged forward and plunged her knife…..

 (c) 2017 all material belongs to Claudette Wood